 Zizkov’s most iconic landmark is certainly the TV Tower, which funnily enough used to be used not to broadcast, but to block signals coming from the West.
 There is now a restaurant at the bottom of the tower, and visitors can get to the top to appreciate the view over Prague.

-Things to see and do in Zizkov
+Things to Do in Zizkov

 - Catch a sunset on the Prague castle from Riegrovy Sady, one of the best parks in the city